Sam-Clutterbuck/remedicado/docs/guides/install_guide.md

 Before you can install anything you will need to download and set up the following components:
 * The remedicado system from [github](https://github.com/Sam-Clutterbuck/remedicado)
+    * Before downloading you should also decide which plugins you require if any
 * Latest stable release of Python
 * The packages listed in the [requirements.txt](../../requirements.txt)
 * A MySQL server *(either locally or on your network)*